Rasbandit/RegEx-in-JS/README.md

 `.test()` This method goes on a RegEx and takes in a string.
 It returns true if a match can be found and false if not.

-`.split()` This method goes on a RegEx and can take in RegEx so describe how to split up a string into an array
+`.split()` This method goes on a String and can take in a RegEx to describe how to split up a string into an array

 `.replace()` This method goes on a string and can take in a RegEx